miketwenty1/ulam/README.md

     y: 0,
 }
 ```
-This would equal the value of 1.
+This Coord is equal the value of 1 if passed to the

 ## Example usage:
 ```rust